risingwavelabs/risingwave/README.md

 * **Simple to maintain and operate:** -   RisingWave abstracts away unnecessary low-level details, allowing users to concentrate solely on SQL code-level issues.
 * **Rich ecosystem:** With integrations to a diverse range of cloud systems and the PostgreSQL ecosystem, RisingWave boasts a rich and expansive ecosystem.

-## RisingWave's Limitations
+## RisingWave's limitations
 RisingWave isn’t a panacea for all data engineering hurdles.
-It has its own set of recognized limitations:
+It has its own set of limitations:
 * **No programmable interfaces:** RisingWave does not provide low-level APIs in languages like Java and Scala, and does not allow users to manage internal states manually (unless you want to hack!).
 For coding in Java, Scala, and other languages, please consider using RisingWave's User-Defined Functions (UDF).
 * **No support for transaction processing:** RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing.
 However, it supports read-only transactions, ensuring data freshness and consistency.
 It also comprehends the transactional semantics of upstream database Change Data Capture (CDC).
-* **Not Tailored for ad-hoc analytical queries:** RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
+* **Not tailored for ad-hoc analytical queries:** RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
 Hence, it's not a suitable replacement for OLAP databases.
 Yet, a reliable integration with many OLAP databases exists, and a collaborative use of RisingWave and OLAP databases is a common practice among many users.

 ## RisingWave Cloud